bailfunds/bailfunds.github.io/index.markdown

 ## National
 * [National Bail Fund Network](https://www.communityjusticeexchange.org/nbfn-directory) — *Avaliable to assist with coordination*
-* [The Bail Project](https://secure.givelively.org/donate/the-bail-project) — *Centralized national organization with regular bail posting in a number of individual cities, which may be providing protest support depending on city and bail amounts.*
+* [The Bail Project](https://secure.givelively.org/donate/the-bail-project) — *Centralized national organization with regular bail posting in a number of individual cities, which may be providing protest support depending on city and bail amounts*

 ## Alabama
 ### Birmingham